Wlad1slav/Wlad1slav/README.md

 ## 🦄 About Me
 🥦 I'm aspiring to become a vegetarian.

-👨‍🦱 I use the pronouns "he/him" (though I'm not sure about it 🌈).

 🎮 I love Paradox Inc. strategy games (and also hate them).